Vaginoplasty For Men

 Immediate recovery and early complications

 Recovery timelines vary by the type of surgery.
 After phalloplasty, patients can expect drains and catheters for several days to weeks, with initial hospital stays commonly requiring close monitoring of graft viability.
 Pain management, wound care, and prevention of infection are priorities.
 Urethral complications such as strictures or fistulas are among the more common early challenges in male sex surgery and may require additional procedures.
 For metoidioplasty, recovery is often shorter, but attention to urinary function and scar management remains important.
 Adhering to postoperative instructions, attending follow-up visits, and promptly reporting concerns are all part of safe practices that minimize complication risks.
+If you're reading about FTM bottom surgery, explore male to female options and different surgical considerations.

 Long-term outcomes, sexual function, and life after surgery